Skyscraper Case Study

 Cabin in the woods

-Skyscraper opens with Sawyer’s crack SWAT team creeping through a snow-laden woodland towards a remote cabin, wherein a criminal has imprisoned a family of hostages.
+Skyscraper opens with Sawyer’s crack SWAT team creeping through a snow-laden woodland toward a remote cabin, wherein a criminal has imprisoned a family of hostages.
 Within moments the elite squad will use a shape charge to blow a hole in the side of the wall – the catalyst for a series of events that will see Sawyer lose his leg and adopt a prosthetic for the remainder of the film.

 Image Engine’s task was to communicate a serene backcountry feel, before upping the tempo with the first of the movie’s many explosive effects.